How to say “NO” without saying “no” to your child

 In fact, according to “The Kid Counselor” and licensed private-practice play therapist Brenna Hicks, research shows that “toddlers typically hear the word ‘no’ 400 times daily.”
 That is a bit too often, don’t you think?

-This is why Hicks, along with other positive parenting advocates and educators, encourages parents to learn to say “no” without actually using the word “no.” From learning things not to say to your child to what say instead, parenting without negative language like “no”, ”don’t”, and “stop” is also an important part when raising well-adjusted kids.
+This is why Hicks, along with other optimistic parenting advocates and educators, encourages parents to learn to say “no” without actually using the word “no.” From learning things not to speak to your child to what you say instead, parenting without a negative language like “no,”” don’t,” and “stop” is also an essential part of raising well-adjusted kids.

-Hence, Dr. Montes says parents should think about which scenarios are ideal for inculcating the virtues they want in their children.
+Hence, Dr. Montes says parents should consider which scenarios are ideal for inculcating the virtues they want in their children.
 “Usually, when parent and child are having fun together — when there is no conflict — that’s when the teachings are best absorbed,” she adds.

 Too many “no’s”?